Skip to Content

 Encourage the kids to help you.
 Choose a time when you’re all in a good mood and make it a fun experience by turning decluttering into a game.
 For example, who’s the quickest at bagging up 5 toys they no longer play with to give to charity?

-Make decluttering fun for yourself too and you’re more likely to have the motivation to declutter.
+Make decluttering fun for yourself too and you’re more likely to get motivated to declutter.
 Turn up the music or your favourite TV programme in the background, get some snacks, a coffee or glass of wine.
 Enjoy creating a lovely, clutter-free home for you and your family.

 4. Be realistic